act-rules/act-rules.github.io/_drafts/SC3-1-1-html-xml-lang-match.md

 ### Expectation

-- The value of the primary language sub-tag for the `lang` and `xml:lang` attributes are the same.
+The value of the primary language sub-tag for the `lang` and `xml:lang` attributes are the same.

-**Note:** language tags are not case sensitive
+**Note:** Language tags are not case sensitive.

 ## Assumptions